(a) Introduction. Hospitals participating in the Texas

 payers.

-(8) Children's hospital--A hospital within Texas that
+(8) Children's hospital--A hospital that is a Children's

 (9) Disproportionate share hospital (DSH)--A hospital